dshanske/indieweb-post-kinds/readme.md

 ## Installation ##

 The plugin requires the [webmention](https://wordpress.org/plugins/webmention/) plugin to support sending/receiving notice of a reply/like to another site which will appear as a comment.
 The [Semantic Linkbacks](https://wordpress.org/plugins/semantic-linkbacks/) plugin is available to more richly display the comment.

+## Privacy and Data Storage Notice ##

+Post Kinds stores extra data in a post indicating what you are resopnding to.
+This data is either hand-added or can be parsed from the source URL if provided.
+This means you have additional responsibilities to responsibly use this data, and to remove information on request.

 ##  Credits ##